Amex2B/AmexSensitiveData/README.md

 ### 📚 Dataset
 [PII Masking Dataset (200k)](https://huggingface.co/datasets/Isotonic/pii-masking-200k): A dataset with labeled PII used to train and validate the redaction model.

+### 👣 Potential Next Steps
+- **Datset**: Add more attributes to improve data identification, find a more comprehensive/representative dataset
+- **Models**: Reduce redundant labels in output, make ensemble model to better generalize each attribute

 ### Contributors:
 - Ayan Gaur
 - Joy Chang